Frequently Asked Questions

 Who is eligible?

-High-school students from all over the world aged 16 and older on the first day of their visit at the laboratory (usually September of the year of the competition) are eligible.
+High-school students from all over the world aged 16 and older on the first day of their visit at the laboratory (usually September or October of the year of the competition) are eligible.
 Younger students may form part of entering teams, but they cannot be invited in case of winning te competition.
+Participants must be in high/secondary school when submitting the proposal.

 Is it possible for students under the age of 16 to participate in the competition?